Data Storage Considerations¶

 Storage for Your Account (Account Administrators Only)¶

 If you have been assigned the ACCOUNTADMIN role (i.e. you serve as the top-level administrator for your Snowflake account), you can use the Snowflake web interface to view data storage across your entire account:

 This page displays the total average data storage for your account, as well as the total for all databases, internal and named stages, and data in Fail-safe.

-For more information, see Monitoring Account-level Credit and Storage Usage.
+For more information, see Viewing Account-level Credit and Storage Usage in the Web Interface.

 Individual Table Storage¶